BlitzPick Price Tops $0.0015 on Major Exchanges (XBP)

 According to CryptoCompare, “Black Pearl Coin is a Proof of Work/Proof of Stake cryptocurrency based on the X13 algorithm. “

-It is usually not presently possible to buy alternative cryptocurrencies such as BlitzPick directly using US dollars.
-Investors seeking to trade BlitzPick should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy BlitzPick using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as BlitzPick directly using U.S. dollars.
+Investors seeking to acquire BlitzPick should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BlitzPick using one of the exchanges listed above.

 Receive News & Updates for BlitzPick Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BlitzPick and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.